emerging-welfare/HackTheNewsPropaganda/task-3/README.md

 In order to replicate our results, you can use the ipython notebook included in this folder.

 Dependencies: nltk library

-Please run this additional code if receive errors due to nltk.stopwords
+Please run this additional code if you receive errors due to nltk.stopwords depdency:

 ```
 import nltk